 For admission into the online or independent study program, Averett U requires students to have a 2.5 GPA from high school or a 2.0 GPA from college or university.
 Furthermore, of the 120 credits required for graduation, at least 30 must be earned from Averett U. In addition to small class sizes of 15 students, online students benefit from a large online library, tutoring, and writing review services.

-Averett University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS).
+Averett University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Grand Rapids, Michigan